quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 these "triggers" in a high-level way per-event to get more fine-grained information without much additional overhead.

-In qlog, the optional "trigger" field contains a string value describing the reason (if any) for this event instance occuring.
+In qlog, the optional "trigger" field contains a string value describing the reason (if any) for this event instance occuring, see
+{{data-field}}.
 While this "trigger" field could be a property of the qlog Event itself, it is instead a property of the "data" field instead.
 This choice was made because many event types do not include a trigger value, and having the field at the Event-level would cause overhead in some serializations.
 Additional information on the trigger can be added in the form of additional member fields of the "data" field value, yet this is highly implementation-specific, as are the trigger field's string values.

-One purely illustrative example of some potential triggers for QUIC's "packet_dropped" event is shown in {{trigger-example}}.
+One purely illustrative example of some potential triggers for QUIC's "packet_dropped" event is shown in {{trigger-ex}}:

 ~~~~~~~~
-Definition:

-class QuicPacketDroppedEvent {
+TransportPacketDropped = {
-    packet_type?:PacketType,
-    raw_length?:uint32,
+    ? packet_type: PacketType
+    ? raw_length: uint16

-    trigger?: "key_unavailable" | "unknown_connection_id" |
+    ? trigger: "key_unavailable" / "unknown_connection_id" /
-              "decrypt_error" | "unsupported_version"
+               "decrypt_error" / "unsupported_version"
 }
 ~~~~~~~~
-{: #trigger-example title="Trigger example"}
+{: #trigger-ex title="Trigger example"}

 ### group_id {#group-ids}